sanctuuary/APE_UseCases/README.md

-    function		-	an implementation/instance of a tool ID			-	unique identifier of the tool label			-	display label of the tool implementation taxonomyOperations - operations from the tool taxonomy that the current function implements input			-	a single input of the workflow output			-	a single output of the workflow dataSubTaxonomyRoot	-	data type that describes the input/output (each taxonomyTerm from the [taxonomyTerm] list has to belong to the corresponding 	subTaxonomy) code		-	code that will be used to implement the workflow as a script
+    function		-	an implementation/instance of a tool ID			-	unique identifier of the tool label			-	display label of the tool implementation taxonomyOperations 	- 	operations from the tool taxonomy (#taxonomy-file) that the current function implements input			-	a single input of the workflow output			-	a single output of the workflow dataSubTaxonomyRoot	-	data type that describes the input/output (each taxonomyTerm from the [taxonomyTerm] list has to belong to the corresponding subTaxonomy) code		-	code that will be used to implement the workflow as a script

-Simplified table representation of our tool annotations is provided in 'res/tool_annotations.png'
+A concrete example of tool annotations can be find [here](https://github.com/sanctuuary/APE_UseCases/tree/master/ImageMagick#tool-annotation).

 ------------